 Prerequisite: ARED 2112, ARID 2310.
-Introduction and exploration of the materials and methods used in the fabrication of interior furnishing and spaces.
-Applications of varied materials and creation of a source notebook/reference.
-Research and site visits required.
+Materials and methods used in the fabrication of interior furnishing and spaces.
+Knowledge of applications of varied materials and the creation of a reference notebook are required.
+Research and field trips may be required.

 ARID 3340 Furniture Design